ivankorolenko/PostWall/README.md

 The application allows to create new posts and remove existing items. <br />

 Interaction with the application:
-- click the star-icon to mark the relevant as "important":<br />
+- click the star-icon to mark the relevant post as "important":<br />
 - click the text of some post to mark it as "liked" &#x2764;&#xfe0f;<br />
 - click the bascket-icon to remove the relevant post.